Frequently Asked Questions

 Can I request a roommate who does not apply to live in the Learning Community (LC)?

-Students may not apply for more than one Living & Learning Community.
+Students are not able to apply for more than one Living/Learning Community.
 However, most LCs are open to students beyond their first year.
 So, you could apply to live in one LC for one year and then another the following year.

 If there is a non-residential Learning Community for your major, you can enroll in the 1-credit class, and also apply for a Living & Learning Community.